Roelof van der Merwe: Netherlands

-In 2015, Van der Merwe secured a Dutch passport and was selected to play against Nepal in a four match series.
+In 2015, Van der Merwe secured a Dutch passport and was selected to play against Nepal in a four-match series.
 He was also selected for the 2015 World T20 Qualifier after Vivian Kingma pulled out.
 He made his T20I debut for the Netherlands against Nepal on 3 July 2015 and became the 5th cricketer to represent two international teams in T20Is.
-He was also included in the Netherlands squad for the 2016 ICC World Twenty20.
+He was also part of the Netherlands squad for the 2016 ICC World Twenty20.

 In June 2019, he was named in the Netherlands' One Day International (ODI) squad for their series against Zimbabwe.
 He made his ODI debut for the Netherlands against Zimbabwe on 19 June 2019.
 He became the 12th cricketer to represent two international teams in ODIs.

 In September 2019, he was named in the Dutch squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
-In September 2021, he was named in the Dutch squad for the 2021 ICC Men's T20 World Cup.
+In September 2021, he was part of the Dutch squad for the 2021 ICC Men's T20 World Cup. in 2023, he was selected to play in the 50-over Cricket World Cup in India.
+In the Netherlands win over South Africa at the 2023 Cricket World Cup, he played a vital cameo of 29 runs off 19 balls while taking two wickets for 34 runs in his nine-over spell.